 “We have one of the largest cycling capacities anywhere… But we’re seeing congestion on some streets from e-scooters.
 And we don’t have sufficient parking infrastructure even for bikes.
 The scooters add a lot on top of that,” Mikkel Halby Mindegaard, head of the Streetlife Division for the city of Copenhagen, said to Time.

 Some cities have started imposing fines.
 In Paris, electric scooters that are parked in a way that blocks pedestrians will be charged US$40 in fines.
 The Danish government is considering new laws that would limit the number of e-scooters that can be parked in a specific area.
 In the UK, people who ride e-scooters in public will be fined US$375.
-France and Germany are also in the process of proposing laws about using e-scooters in public.
+France and Germany are also in the process of proposing laws about using them in public.

 Despite increasing regulation on the use of e-scooters, the industry potential remains strong.
 According to a new report, the electric scooter and motorcycle market in Europe is expected to grow at a compounded annual growth rate of 26.2 percent to US$892.4 million by 2025.
 “The major factors driving the growth of the market are the increasing usage of electric scooters for sharing services, growing concerns over emissions of greenhouse gases, rising government initiatives, and formulation of stringent emission laws,” according to Research and Markets.